Can You Run with Plantar Fasciitis? What a Podiatrist Actually Recommends

 When Should You See a Podiatrist About Plantar Fasciitis?

-You should consult a board-certified podiatrist if heel pain persists for more than two weeks despite rest and home treatment, or if conservative measures fail to provide improvement.
+You should consult a board-certified podiatrist if heel pain persists for more than two weeks despite rest and home treatment, or if conservative measures fail to improve symptoms.

 Immediate evaluation is warranted if you experience sudden onset of severe heel pain following trauma, significant swelling or bruising in the heel, numbness or tingling in the foot, or pain that worsens progressively despite rest.